Submission Preparation Checklist

 - Full name of authors (see Authorship section below)

-- Author affiliations: department, institution, city, state, country
+- Author affiliations: department, institution, address, city, pin code, state, country

 - The source of any support received